-In accordance with the Perkins Act of 2006, Section 311 (a), funds made available under the Act must supplement and not supplant non-federal funds expended to carry out CTE activities.
+In accordance with the Strengthening Career and Technical Education for the 21st Century Act (Perkins V), Section 211(a), funds made available under the Act must supplement and not supplant non-federal funds expended to carry out CTE activities.
 In other words, federal Perkins funds may only be used in addition to funds already spent by the state and colleges on CTE, and cannot be used in place of non-Perkins funds.